El-leandr0/El-leandr0/README.md

 <img alt="Scikit Learn" src="https://img.shields.io/badge/-Scikit Learn-F7931E?style=flat-square&logo=scikit-learn&logoColor=white" />
 <img alt="Pandas" src="https://img.shields.io/badge/-Pandas-150458?style=flat-square&logo=pandas&logoColor=white" />
 <img alt="Plotly" src="https://img.shields.io/badge/-Plotly-7A76FF?style=flat-square&logo=plotly&logoColor=white" />
 </p>

 As digital content continues to increase at an unprecedented rate, text mining has emerged as an essential tool for data-driven decision-making, allowing organisations to extract valuable insights from textual data in several sectors.
-The present report explores the use of text mining algorithms on two datasets based on restaurants and their reviews, focusing on sentiment analysis, topic modelling, clustering and multilabel classification.
+This project explores the use of text mining algorithms on two datasets based on restaurants and their reviews from Hyderabadi, India, focusing on sentiment analysis, topic modelling, clustering and multilabel classification.
 The analysis uses Natural Language Processing (NLP) and machine learning to detect patterns in consumer feedback, identify developing topics, and predict features such as cuisine types based on review content.